pacemade/inmyshoes/_profiles/93Jenna Huang.md

 <h3 class="question">What would constitute the perfect day?</h3>

 <p>Uhmm...
 I would plan the day the night before, so I don't have to wake up feeling mentally messy.
 It’d be silent in the morning, no rushing or questions... or talking.
 I’m a morning person but I prefer slow quiet mornings.
 Wake up early, maybe between six to seven, do some yoga, make my favourite breakfast.
 Hopefully have my outfit laid out for the day as well. [laughs] I don't know, decision fatigue is a real thing, especially for someone with anxiety.
 Wow, this is actually hard to come up with on the spot since my days are usually filled with to do's.
 I'd love if it were between 20-30 degrees (Celsius) out, so I could go out and maybe push myself to get more exercise.
-Come back, listen to motivational audio books, or podcasts... watch a shitload of youtube videos and anime. [laughs] I don’t know, have a nice lunch with lots of fruits, then take a 30 minunte nap, yeah... right at two in the afternoon—I always get tired then.
+Come back, listen to motivational audio books, or podcasts... watch a shitload of youtube videos and anime. [laughs] I don’t know, have a nice lunch with lots of fruits, then take a 30 minute nap, yeah... right at two in the afternoon—I always get tired then.
 Get some chores done... hard to believe but I love to organize: clean space, clean mind yenno?
 Then run some errands, visit my manufacturer, lab, check on my booming business. [laughs] I’m currently manifesting it into existence.
 Do some fun activities, nothing specific is coming to mind right now but something along the lines of excursions.
 End the night off with dinner before eight and then not have any plans but to chill out the rest of the night.
-Oh and factor kids into that schedule someday.</p>
+Oh, and factor kids into that schedule someday.</p>

 <h3 class="question">When was the last time to sang to yourself?
 To someone else?</h3>